oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 cannot be accepted, then a SUBACK packet is also returned to the client with the rejection cause encoded in the *ReasonCode* field.
 If the rejection cause is *"Congestion"*, the client should wait for the time *T~WAIT\ ~*before resending the SUBSCRIBE packet to the gateway.

-If the client subscribes to a topic name which contains a wildcard character, the returning SUBACK packet will contain the topic alias value 0x0000.
+If the client subscribes to a topic name which contains a wildcard character, the returning SUBACK packet will contain the topic data value 0x0000.
 The gateway will use the registration procedure to inform the client about the to-be-used topic alias value when it has the first PUBLISH packet with a matching topic name to be sent to the client.

-Similar to the client's PUBLISH procedure, topic aliases may also be pre-defined for certain topic names.
+Similar to the client's PUBLISH procedure, topic aliases may also be predefined for certain topic names.
 Short topic names may be used as well.
-In those two cases the client still needs to subscribe to those pre-defined topic aliases or short topic names.
+In those two cases the client still needs to subscribe to those predefined topic aliases or short topic names.

 To unsubscribe, a client sends an UNSUBSCRIBE packet to the gateway, which will then be answered by means of an UNSUBACK packet.